BenjaminLincoln/cyber-website/README.md

 This website documents my progress and learning in the field of cybersecurity.
-Follow along as I share articles, insights, and resources that I've found helpful.
+I use this page to share articles, insights, and resources that I've found helpful.